-The Fourth Method of Progression
+The Fourth Factor of Progression

-The Fifth Method of Progression
+The Fifth Factor of Progression

-The most important thing to take away from the five methods of progression is that there are no absolute rules governing their use.
+The most important thing to take away from the five factors of progression is that there are no absolute rules governing their use.
 Instead of rules, we have guidelines that boil the decision down to the type of goal that you want to achieve.
 Certain methods will work better for certain goals than others.
 Before planning a training program you must first decide on the goal that you want the program to achieve.
 Once you know the goal, it is easy to decide on the method....

-.....that is, if you can stomach the work!
+...that is, if you can stomach the work!

 So, to summarize:

 Any time you choose to manipulate only one of the factors (reps, sets, load, tempo, or rest) to guide your progress, you are using a “Single Progression” method.

 Any time you choose to manipulate TWO of the factors at a time, you are using a “Double Progression” method.

 Any time you choose to manipulate THREE of the factors at a time, you are using a “Triple Progression” method.